runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 endmodule
 ```

-If we compile this definition with
+If we compile this definition with `kompile lesson-19-a.k --enable-llvm-debug`,
-`kompile lesson-19-a.k -ccopt -g -ccopt -O1`, and run the program `0` in the
+and run the program `0` in the debugger with `krun -cPGM=0 --debugger`, we will
-debugger with `krun -cPGM=0 --debugger`, we will see the following output
+see the following output (roughly):
-(roughly):

 ```
 GNU gdb (Ubuntu 9.2-0ubuntu1~20.04) 9.2